heavyblotto/bfw/src/docs/features/player-profile.md

 See the [schema.prisma](../../../prisma/schema.prisma) file for more details.

+### User

+- id: unique identifier for the user
+- username: unique username for the user
+- password: hashed password for the user
+- email: unique email address for the user (optional)
+- createdAt: timestamp of user creation
+- updatedAt: timestamp of last user update
+- playerProfile: relation to the PlayerProfile model

 ### PlayerProfile

 - id: unique identifier for the player profile
-- userId: unique identifier for the user
+- userId: unique identifier for the associated user
+- user: relation to the User model
 - level: level of the player profile
 - xp: experience points for the player profile
 - gold: gold for the player profile